 Figure 4.
 Optical thicknesses for absorption by pollutant gases for typical geostationary measurement geometry.
-SO_2 is calculated for a concentration typical of volcanic eruptions, while the other gases are calculated for conditions of moderate atmospheric pollution.
-Nitrogen dioxide (NO_2) serves as the proxy for odd-nitrogen pollution, while formaldehyde (HCHO) and glyoxal (CHOCHO) are indicators for volatile organic compounds released from both pollution and natural sources (Figure courtesy of Kelly Chance).
+SO2 is calculated for a concentration typical of volcanic eruptions, while the other gases are calculated for conditions of moderate atmospheric pollution.
+Nitrogen dioxide (NO2) serves as the proxy for odd-nitrogen pollution, while formaldehyde (HCHO) and glyoxal (CHOCHO) are indicators for pollution by volatile organic compounds.

 The pervasive question about how to isolate a tropospheric partial column from these total column measurements has been investigated using direct analysis of the spectral signatures and by using "residual" techniques that subtract a stratospheric component from the total column measurement with the aid of other measurement or model information.
-This methodology has been utilized to derive global distributions of tropospheric O3 and NO2.
-Additionally, the vertical sensitivity of the backscattered radiances has to be fully characterized when deriving vertical column amounts from the slant column measurements and when accounting for problems that arise due to interferences from clouds, aerosols, Rayleigh scattering, and surface reflectivity uncertainties.
+This methodology has been utilized to derive global distributions of tropospheric $O_3$ and $NO_2$ .
+Additionally, the vertical sensitivity of the backscattered radiances has to be fully characterized.
+This is important when deriving vertical column amounts from the slant column measurements and when accounting for problems that arise due to interferences from clouds, aerosols, Raleigh scattering and surface reflectivity uncertainties.
 These issues can significantly reduce measurement sensitivity to the planetary boundary layer (PBL).